Congressional District # 06

 In March 1994, U.S. EPA issued its Record of Decision (ROD), documenting the site cleanup plan.
 The selected remedy in the ROD included collection and consolidation of contaminated soils; segregation of solid wastes from soils; off-site disposal of materials (such as drummed wastes); consolidation of hazardous soils and wastes to an area on-site with construction of a hazardous waste cap over the soils and wastes; institutional controls including deed restrictions and fencing; and a long-term operation and maintence program including cap inspection and maintenance, and groundwater, surface water, and sediments monitoring.

 In April 1997, the PRPs began construction of the remainder of the selected remedy.
 Due to slope instability in and around the waste cap area, U.S. EPA delayed construction activities.
 The PRPs then conducted physical and environmental sampling and analysis.
-U.S. EPA approved the modified Final Design in February 1999 after close consultation with the Ohio Environmental Protection Agency (Ohio EPA) and the United States Army Corps of Engineers.
+U.S. EPA approved the modified Final Design in February 1999.
 The main additional design feature of the modified design is the construction of an earthen buttress beneath the waste cap to stablize the capped area.

 The PRPs restarted construction in April 1999 and completed construction in July 2000.
 The PRPs are responsible for maintenance and monitoring to ensure that groundwater, surface water, and sediment clean-up standards are attained.
 The PRPs performed the first groundwater, surface water, and sediment sampling event in June 2001.
 They have twice modified the groundwater monitoring well network at the site, so that U.S. EPA will obtain more meaningful sampling results.